 Dogbane Leaf Beetle (Chrysochus auratus)

-Detailing the identifying qualities of the Dogbane Leaf Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Dogbane Leaf Beetle.

-The metallic Dogbane Leaf Beetle may be a friend or foe to humans depending on your outlook.
+The glimmering Dogbane Leaf Beetle may be a dog's best friend or a plant's nemesis, but it is always lovely to look at.